Text2Model: Text-based Model Induction for Zero-shot Image Classification: Experiments

-In the following experiment, we evaluate T2M-HN under two tasks: Zero-shot image classification and zero-shot 3D point cloud classification.
+In the following experiment, we evaluate T2M-HN under two tasks: Zero-shot image classification and zero-shot 3D point clouds classification.
 We use single-word class names for both tasks as the textual class descriptions.

-\textbf{Results:} Table \ref{tab:class_name} shows the average classification accuracy of all participating models.
-Our model reaches the highest results in both setups and datasets, outperforming the strongest baseline by $5.7\%$ and $1\%$ on the unseen classes in AwA and ModelNet40, respectively.
-These results demonstrate our model's effectiveness in learning to generate powerful classifiers for unseen (and seen) classes.
+\textbf{Results:} Table \ref{tab:class_name} shows our model reaches the highest accuracy in both experimental setups and datasets.